Last Updated: September 27, 2016

 This section describes the types of personal information we may collect about you, and how we use that information.
-We use the personal information we collect to carry out our obligations arising from any contracts entered into between you and us and to provide you with the information, products and services that you request from us; to improve our services; to provide you with information about other goods and services we offer that are similar to those that you have already purchased or enquired about; or to notify you about changes to our Site.
+We use the personal information we collect to carry out our obligations arising from any contracts entered into between you and us and to provide you with the information, products and services that you request from us; to improve our services; to provide you with information about other goods and services we offer that are similar to those that you have already purchased or enquired about; or to notify you about changes to our Services.

 Online Inquiries.
-When you submit an inquiry via the Site, we may ask for your first and last name, physical address, email address, phone number, company name, industry type, and certain other information from time to time.
+When you submit an inquiry via the Services, we may ask for your first and last name, physical address, email address, phone number, company name, industry type, and certain other information from time to time.
 We request this information for identification purposes, and to communicate with you regarding your inquiry.
 If you provide your phone number, we may use that information to make direct dial calls, autodialed and prerecorded message calls, and to send text messages, from Matterport relating to our product and services.

 Correspondence.
 If you correspond with us via email, we may gather in a file specific to you the information that you submit.